 This becomes a very big problem when you think about what someone keeps around in their emails.
 Google wants to encourage its users to archive everything.
 Perhaps this post contains a very convincing argument as to why you shouldn’t archive everything, and instead make liberal use of the delete button (or move the emails to your computer).

-Here’s some examples of information contained in that email account that would be very useful to someone with bad intentions:
+Here’s some examples of information routinely sent to and stored in email accounts that would be very useful to someone with bad intentions:

 - Work emails that have made it into a personal email account

-- Information on utilities like address supplied from power company e-bills (Meridian)
+- Information on utilities and addresses supplied from power company e-bills

-- A broadband activation email, containing username and plain text password to webmail and probably internet access (Hi TelstraClear, again)
+- Broadband or other service activation email, containing usernames and passwords to webmail and/or internet access

-The Ministry of Education never got back to me (nor did Apple, however the information in a shipping notification wouldn’t cause the end of the world).
-Meridian did and the information contained in their e-bills isn’t all that private.
+A power company told me that the information contained in their e-bills isn’t all that private.
 They said that their customers like the convenience of not having to log in to access their bill and that they consider all feedback on their services.

 TelsraClear said that the issue has been fixed, that “this was the first time the issue has been raised” and that they “take security very seriously”.